aimclub/GOLEM/README_en.rst

 There are various cases solved with GOLEM's algorithms:

-- Algorithms for time series forecasting graph design: Sarafanov M., Pokrovskii V., Nikitin N. O. Evolutionary Automated Machine Learning for Multi-Scale Decomposition and Forecasting of Sensor Time Series //2022 IEEE Congress on Evolutionary Computation (CEC). – IEEE, 2022. – С. 01-08.
+- Algorithms for time series forecasting pipeline design: Sarafanov M., Pokrovskii V., Nikitin N. O. Evolutionary Automated Machine Learning for Multi-Scale Decomposition and Forecasting of Sensor Time Series //2022 IEEE Congress on Evolutionary Computation (CEC). – IEEE, 2022. – С. 01-08.

 - Algorithms for acoustic equation discovery: Hvatov A. Data-Driven Approach for the Floquet Propagator Inverse Problem Solution //ICASSP 2022-2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP). – IEEE, 2022. – С. 3813-3817.